theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-queries/example-for-calling-a-query.md

 old_url: /ERPConnect-EN/default.aspx?pageid=example-for-calling-a-query
 ---

-The following section shows how to call an SAP query.
+This section shows how to call an SAP query and fetch data from it.

-### Fetching Data
+### Sample Application
 The following example shows how to extract data from a materials management query, see screenshot below.

 ![SAP-Query-Execution](/img/content/SAP-Query-Execution.png){:class="img-responsive" }